Get alerts of updates about «Infection control advice for travel during the COVID-19 pandemic»

 Infection control advice for travel during the COVID-19 pandemic

-The Government advises against non-essential domestic and international travel.
+The Government advises against non-essential domestic and international travel to all countries outside EU/EEA, Switzerland and the UK.

 - Overview of national measures (government.no)